Politics and communication

 For further information: Communication swissnuclear, medien@swissnuclear.ch.

 Swissnuclear is the industry association of Swiss nuclear power plant operators (Axpo Power AG, BKW Energie AG, Kernkraftwerk Leibstadt AG and Kernkraftwerk Gösgen-Däniken AG) and represents their common interests.
-The majority of member companies are publicly owned and generate around one third of domestic electricity production.
-Swissnuclear supports Swiss nuclear facilities in safe and sustainable operation and in the further phases of the life cycle and is committed to optimizing internal and external framework conditions.
-The association also promotes objective dialog on nuclear energy in the industry and society and coordinates activities across power plants. |
+The majority of the member companies are publicly owned and generate around one third of domestic electricity production.
+Swissnuclear supports Swiss nuclear plants in safe and sustainable operation and in the further phases of the life cycle and is committed to optimizing internal and external framework conditions.
+The association also promotes objective dialog on nuclear energy in the industry and society and coordinates activities across power plants.

 For further information: